chussong/virasoro/README.md

 ## Usage

-There are two ways to invoke runs.
+You can run this program either from a terminal or Mathematica, and can either do runs one at a time or in a large batch.
 For a single run, simply pass the parameters c, hl, hh, hp, and qmax.
 For example, to get a run with c=30, hl=1, hh=3, hp=0, qmax=1000, you would type:
 virasoro 30 1 3 0 1000

 To do multiple runs at once, you can input a "runfile".
 Instead of five parameters, you give one: the name of the file.
 For example: